PritishMishraa/hashnode-publish-action/README.md

 ## Configuration

+> [!IMPORTANT]
+> Workflows should have read and write permissions in the repository.
+Check here, `Settings > Actions > General > Workflow permissions`

 ### For GitHub Action
 The `with` portion of the workflow **must** be configured before the action will work.
 Any `secrets` must be referenced using the bracket syntax and stored in the GitHub repositories `Settings/Security/Secrets and variables/Actions` menu.
 You can learn more about setting environment variables with GitHub actions [here](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstepsenv).